 THE OCEANIC NITROGEN CYCLE

-At the AMG lab at MPIC, I have been using Nitrogen isotopes measurements of foraminifera to study the Nitrogen cycle dynamics throughout Earth's history with special emphasis on the Pliocene-Pleistocene Transition when the ice ages cycles began due to the glaciation of the Northern Hemisphere.
+Since joining the AMG lab at MPIC, I have been using Nitrogen isotopes measurements of foraminifera to study the Nitrogen cycle dynamics throughout Earth's history with special emphasis on the Pliocene-Pleistocene Transition when the ice ages cycles began due to the glaciation of the Northern Hemisphere.